BrainBlend-AI/atomic-tools/atomic_tools/youtube_transcript_scraper/README.md

-This is a readme for the tool one tool.
+This is a readme for the calculator tool.

 # Installation